 This quick blog has highlighted the broad scope of work that FMCG consultants can complete.
 The emphasis for most consultants is the optimal management of the supply chain.
 The supply chain is normally broken down into shopper, supermarket and supplier.
 The role of a FMCG consultant is to provide recommendations to supermarkets and suppliers on how best to meet shopper demands and thus create stronger long-term financial results.

-he information provided in this blog post was general in nature.
-If you require more information I offer a free initial consultation by completing a contact us form.
+The information provided in this blog post was general in nature.
+If you require more information I offer a free initial consultation.
+Contact Details .